 “When doing SEO for our clients, we make sure to position them as an industry thought leader,” shares Yadegar.

-“So when writing content, we don’t just write an article to rank for a keyword.
-Rather, the content strategy is to show the search engines we are covering a certain topic and going as in-depth as needed to ensure our clients are viewed as the industry expert(s) they are.
-So taking a comprehensive, strategic, and value add approach for the target audience is key when doing SEO properly.”
+“We don’t just write an article to rank for a keyword.
+Rather, the content strategy is to show the search engines we are covering a certain topic and going as in-depth as needed to ensure our clients are viewed as the industry expert(s) they are.”

 3 examples of websites demonstrating SEO principles